 My name is Angel Taveras and I was born in New York City.
 My family is from the Dominican Republic.
 They immigrated [to the U.S.] in the mid-60s, around 1965 or ’66, looking for a better life and to have an opportunity, to pursue the American dream.

 I grew up in Providence.
-I was about one when I came to Providence.
+I was one-year-old when I came to Providence.
 My mom and dad divorced when I was seven, and I grew up here with my mom, and my brother and sister.
 School was a big thing.
 So was baseball.

 Latino Role Models